Sports Medicine Education

 If you are interested in an affiliation or fieldwork experience in one of these Sports Medicine Settings, please contact Chariese Medlar, PT, DPT at Chariese.Medlar@nyuhs.org.

-We offer shadow experiences for students in the community that are interested in the medical field and/or need hours for college programs.
-These opportunities are available in Orthopedics, Physical Therapy, Hand Therapy, Athletic Training, Sports Performance, and Podiatry.
+UHS offers shadow experiences for students in the community that are interested in the medical field and/or need hours for college programs.
+These opportunities are available at the UHS Orthopedic Center and participating locations in Orthopedics, Sports Medicine, Physical Therapy, Occupational and Hand Therapy, Athletic Training, Sports Performance, and Podiatry.

 If interested in this opportunity, contact Chariese Medlar, PT, DPT at Chariese.Medlar@nyuhs.org.